roukorjerte/roukorjerte/README.md

 - I learn fast, especially when I'm excited about something weird.
 - I enjoy building things that make people smile — or raise an eyebrow.
 - I used to work in QA, so I know how to break stuff *and* fix it.
-- I like bold visuals, surreal atmospheres, and slightly cursed user experiences.
+- I like bold visuals, surreal atmospheres, and passionate about horror stories.

 ---